-When laying a concrete pad you should excavate the area, and then use wooden boards to create a frame which will contain the concrete as it dries.
-This can then be held in place using stakes which are hammered down into the ground.
+When laying a concrete pad you should excavate the area, and then use wooden boards to create a frame that will contain the concrete as it dries.
+This can then be held in place using stakes that are hammered down into the ground.

 If you do already have a concrete surface, you must check that it is thick enough to support your new structure.
 If it's not, you may have to excavate it anyway.

 The plywood used to cover the outside of the structure must be exterior grade plywood.
 This will ensure that it won't warp or become damaged due to damp or moist conditions.
 Do not use standard interior grade plywood outside.
 This will only last until it rains or gets damp, as it will bend, warp, and delaminate soon after.

 The plywood must be fixed around the frame before the wall covering of choice is applied.
 This includes if you're using siding, as the plywood will provide extra strength and durability to the structure.

 Not Adding Wiring Before Drywall